chelseako/House_Pricing_Project/README.md

 ## Model Building
 I split the data into training and testing sets with a test size of 20%.
 I tried five different models:
-* **Original Least Squared Regression** - Baseline for the model
+* **Original Least Squares (OLS) Regression** - Baseline for the model
-* **Automatic Model** - To reduce dimensionality and improve predictive validity
+* **Regsubsets OLS** - To reduce dimensionality and improve predictive validity
 * **Ridge** - To reduce variance and improve predictive validity
 * **Lasso** - To reduce dimensionality and improve predictive validity
 * **Elastic Net** - To examine the mix of Ridge and Lasso

 ## Model Performance
-The Automatic Model builder had the lowest root mean squared error (RMSE) on the test set.
-Using the "adjr2", 'Cp", and "bic" scales, the automatic model builder consistently selected:
+The OLS model built using the regsubsets automatic model selection function had the lowest root mean squared error (RMSE) on the test set.
+The regsubsets function, using the "adjr2", "Cp", and "bic" scales, consistently selected the following four variables:
 * Original Price
 * FloodZone
 * Assessed Total
 * Number of Photos

-The RMSE for each model are as follows:
+The RMSEs for each model are as follows:
-* **Automatic Model:** 86,925
+* **Regsubsets OLS:** 86,925
 * **Ridge:** 106,907
 * **Lasso:** 92,717
 * **Elastic Net:** 93,585